cambiotraining/hpc-intro/03-slurm.md

 The R script used in the previous exercise supports parallelisation of some of its internal computations.
 The number of CPUs used by the script can be modified using the `--ncpus` option.
-For example `pi_estimator.R --ncpus 2` would use two CPUs.
+For example `pi_estimator.R --nsamples 80 --ncpus 2` would use two CPUs.

-1. Modify your submission script to use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.R`.
+1. Modify your submission script (`slurm/estimate_pi.sh`) to use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.R`.
 1. Submit the job a few times, each one using 1, 2 and then 8 CPUs.
+Make sure to submit these jobs to the partition of nodes called `traininglarge` (the `training` partition has nodes with only 2 CPUs).
 Make a note of each job's ID.
-1. Check how much time each job took to run (using `scontrol show job JOBID`).
+1. Check how much time each job took to run (using `seff JOBID`).
 Did increasing the number of CPUs shorten the time it took to run?

 <details><summary>Answer</summary>

 **A1.**

-We can modify our submission script in the following manner:
+We can modify our submission script in the following manner, for example for using 2 CPUs:

 ```bash
 #!/bin/bash